Philip P. Simon

-Philip Peter Simon (born July 7, 1962) is a United States district judge of the United States District Court for the Northern District of Indiana.
+Philip Peter Simon is a United States district judge of the United States District Court for the Northern District of Indiana.

 Early life and education

 Simon was born in Pittsburgh.
 He earned a Bachelor of Arts degree from the University of Iowa in 1984.
 He received a Juris Doctor from Indiana University School of Law in 1987.

 Career

-Simon worked in private practice of law in Chicago for the law firm of Kirkland & Ellis from 1987 until 1990.
-Simon then served as an assistant United States attorney of Northern District of Indiana from 1990 to 1997.
-He was an adjunct professor of law at Valparaiso University School of Law from 1996 to 1997 and from 1999 to 2000.
-Simon served as an assistant United States attorney of the District of Arizona from 1997 to 1999.
-He was an assistant United States attorney and chief of the criminal division of the Northern District of Indiana from 1999 to 2003.
+Simon began his career in private practice at the Chicago law firm Kirkland & Ellis, where he worked from 1987 to 1990.
+He then joined the U.S. Attorney’s Office for the Northern District of Indiana, serving as an assistant United States attorney from 1990 to 1997.
+During this period, he also taught as an adjunct professor at Valparaiso University School of Law from 1996 to 1997.
+Simon next served as an assistant United States attorney in the District of Arizona from 1997 to 1999, before returning to the Northern District of Indiana, where he was an assistant United States attorney and chief of the criminal division from 1999 to 2003.